SIGN UP TO OUR NEWS!

 Day 5: Sartène to Aléria

 From here we head back northwards to Porto Vecchio, on Corsica’s east coast.
-The climbing begins again from here, peaking at the truly stunning Col de Bavella (1218m), where you are surrounded by towering granite peaks.
+The climbing begins again from here, peaking at the truly stunning Col de Bavella (1218m), where you’re surrounded by towering granite peaks.
 A fabulous descent takes you back down to sea level before a rare, flat stretch of road to Aléria, where we stay the night.

 187km with 2430m ascent [ride profile]